asdoblado96/TFG_2020_ASD/readme.md

     * 24 I/O pins (20 digital and 4 analog pins)
     * 1 SPI, 1 I2C and 6 UART compatible pins
 * General:
-    * 4MB shared SRAM between microcontroller and FPGA
+    * 4MB shared SRAM between microcontroller and FPGA (to be used as storage or as a communication buffer between devices)
     * USB C power supply (up to 5A)
     * 24 accessible power pins (5V and 3.3V) and 24 GND pins